dfinity/dre-airflow/README.md

 The demo DAGs will be gone.

-## Deploying a bare-bones Airflow instance to a VM
+### Deploying a bare-bones Airflow instance to a VM

+Some people prefer to use VMs for testing.
+VMs can also run programs that may not be available or installable in local development environments.

-The following shellcode deploys Airflow (at a specific version) in a Fedora 38 VM, using the minimalistic SQLite database.
+The following shellcode deploys Airflow (at a specific version) in a running Fedora 38 VM, using the minimalistic SQLite database.

 ```
 cd /opt/airflow || { mkdir -p /opt/airflow && cd /opt/airflow ; }